D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, D'Angelo Russell included, will play at 8:30 PM on Saturday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Los Angeles Lakers, D'Angelo Russell included, will be in action at 8:30 PM on Monday versus the Denver Nuggets in the 2023 NBA Playoffs.

-In this piece we'll break down Russell's stats and trends, helping you with your prop bets.
+We're going to examine Russell's prop bets, using stats and trends to help you make good selections.

 D'Angelo Russell Prop Bets vs. the Nuggets